 The information gathered is reproduced here for information purposes; no guarantee is given as to its accuracy.

 The Rainfall Records at the Company’s Head Office at Havant date back to 1886.

-The month of January saw below average rainfall with approximately 95% of the long term average rain for the month.
-Rain fell on approximately 45% of the days with the maximum daily rainfall approximately 13mm on Sunday 29 January 2017.
+The month of January saw rainfall levels the same as the long term average rain for the month.
+Rain fell on 67% of the days, with the maximum daily rainfall approximately 15mm on Sunday 14 January 2018.

-Total rainfall for the month was 82mm, lower than the long term average (last 30 years) of 86mm.
+Total rainfall for the month was 88mm, the same as the 30 year long term average.

 The Company has groundwater records from the Idsworth Estate Well, north of Rowlands Castle, which date back to 1931.
 Water levels in the Well, which is entirely unaffected by abstraction, give an accurate indication of the groundwater reserves of the South Downs.
 In the winter, levels usually rise in response to rainfall, whilst during the summer, levels recede as any summer rainfall either evaporates or is taken up by trees and plants before reaching the aquifer below.
 Levels can fluctuate by as much as 20m.

 The Groundwater level is usually recorded in metres AOD (Above Ordnance Datum), Ordnance Datum principally being equivalent to sea level.